GSA/plainlanguage.gov/_pages/guidelines/design/minimize-cross-references.md

 Whether you use a cross-reference or repeat the material in the new location, you must remember to update the information if something in the cross-referenced material changes.

 There is no hard and fast rule about when it's reasonable to use a cross-reference.
 It depends on the purpose of the cross reference and the bulk of the material referenced.
 The bottom line is that you should minimize them to the extent possible.

-## Sources

-- Flesch, Rudolf, _How to Write in Plain English, A Book for Lawyers and Consumers_, 1979, Harper and Rowe, New York, pp. 82-93.
-- Office of the Federal Register, [Document Drafting Handbook](http://www.archives.gov/federal-register/write/handbook/ddh.pdf), 1998, pp. 1-15.